Kitware/geowatch/.gitlab/merge_request_templates/feature.md

 <!--
     Merge request template for feature branches.

+    See https://semver.org for versioning information:
+    >    Given a version number MAJOR.MINOR.PATCH, increment the:
+    >
+    >        MAJOR version when you make incompatible API changes,
+    >        MINOR version when you add functionality in a backwards compatible manner, and
+    >        PATCH version when you make backwards compatible bug fixes.

+    Major version number is 0 for no expectation of backwards comatibility.
-    Should be used for significant features that increment WATCH's version number.
+    "feature" template should be used for significant features that increment WATCH's minor version number.
     (Ex.
-1.5.0 -> 1.6.0)
+0.5.0 -> 0.6.0)
-    Major version number is 1.0 for Phase 1.
-    Patch version number is not being tracked.
+    "patch" template should be used for bugfixes or minor features that increment WATCH's patch version number.
 -->
 ## Short Description